Board members bring a range of complementary skills and experience in areas such as finance, governance and health policy.

 NHS England’s Executive Group are:

-Simon Stevens is Chief Executive Officer (CEO) of NHS England, which leads the NHS’ work nationally to improve health and ensure high quality care for all.
-He is also accountable to Parliament for the NHS’ £120 billion of annual funding.
+Amanda Pritchard is Chief Executive Officer (CEO) of NHS England, which leads the NHS’ work nationally to improve health and ensure high quality care for all.
+She is also accountable to Parliament for the NHS’ £130 billion of annual funding.

-The COO oversees NHS operational performance and delivery, as well as implementation of the service transformation and patient care improvements set out in the NHS Long Term Plan.
-The COO is also accountable to the NHSI Board as NHS Improvement’s designated accountable officer with regulatory responsibility for Monitor.
+Her prior role was NHS England and NHS Improvement’s Chief Operating Officer (COO) and NHS Improvement’s Chief Executive.
+As COO, Amanda oversaw NHS operational performance and delivery, as well as implementation of the service transformation and patient care improvements set out in the NHS Long Term Plan.

 Amanda was previously Chief Executive of Guy’s and St Thomas’ NHS Foundation Trust from January 2016 to July 2019, having been Acting Chief Executive since October 2015.
 Prior to that she served as Chief Operating Officer at the trust for three and a half years.